k80nelson/Quests/README.md

-# Quests of the round table
+# Quests of the round table - Team 18

 ### Authors:
 * 100915003 Bertholin Destinvil